albill/albill.github.com/_posts/2006-03-26-aristotle-and-ethics.markdown

 ---
+author: admin
+date: '2006-03-26 16:17:52'
 layout: post
+slug: aristotle-and-ethics
+status: publish
 title: Aristotle and Ethics
-published: true
-meta: {}

-tags:
+wordpress_id: '721'
+categories:
 - Academic
-type: post
-status: publish
 ---
 I've spent the last few days reading much of <strong>Nichomachean Ethics</strong> by Aristotle.
 I'm reading the portions on ethics right now and will read the portion on politics later today.
 This is for a paper due on Friday (a short one).